 ½ cup dried lentils

 1 ½ cup squash

 4 cups vegetable stock (home cooked or packaged)

 1 carrot, julienned ( aka cut in long thin strips)

 2 dry chili peppers crushed

-1 tbsp tamarind concentrate (or 1 tsp tamarind paste)
+1 tablespoon tamarind concentrate (or 1 teaspoon tamarind paste)

-1 tbsp low salt soy sauce (or 1/2 tbsp regular salty soy sauce)
+1 tablespoon low salt soy sauce (or ½ tablespoon regular salty soy sauce)